jwilld/Artist-Concerts-API/README.md

  # Technologies
  - Created with Express, Mongoose and Node.js
  - Deployed with Heroku
- - Hosted with MongoDB Atlas
+ - Hosted with Mongo Atlas
  - Tested on Postman

 # Dependencies